oskardudycz/EventSourcing.NetCore/README.md

 ### 1. Event Store - Marten

 -   **[Creating event store](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/General/StoreInitializationTests.cs)**
 -   **Event Stream** - is a representation of the entity in event sourcing.
-It's a set of events that hapened for the entity with the exact id.
+It's a set of events that happened for the entity with the exact id.
 Stream id should be unique, can have different types but usually is a Guid.
     -   **[Stream starting](https://github.com/oskardudycz/EventSourcing.NetCore/blob/master/Marten.Integration.Tests/EventStore/Stream/StreamStarting.cs)** - stream should be always started with a unique id.
-Marten provides three ways of starting stream:
+Marten provides three ways of starting the stream:
         -   calling StartStream method with a stream id
             ```csharp
             var streamId = Guid.NewGuid();